EdwinSanFI/Hackermakers/README.md

 ## 💻 There are five folders:
 <!-- I could add the logos -->
-- [Hackmakers](https://www.hackmakers.com): Projects I have participated in the Hackathons of Hackmakers.
+- [Hackmakers](/HackerRank/): Projects I have participated in the Hackathons of Hackmakers.

-- [HackerRank](https://www.hackerrank.com): Programms I have done in HackerRank.
+- [HackerRank](/HACKMAKERS/): Programms I have done in HackerRank.

-- [Platzi](https://platzi.com/home): Projects I have done in the Platzi courses.
+- [Platzi](/PLATZI/): Projects I have done in the Platzi courses.

-- [UNAM](https://www.unam.mx): Projects I have done in my univesity on these 2 years.
+- [UNAM](/UNAM/): Projects I have done in my univesity on these 2 years.

-- [VQGAN](https://colab.research.google.com/drive/1go6YwMFe5MX6XM9tv-cnQiSTU50N9EeT#scrollTo=ZdlpRFL8UAlW): Images I have done in VQGAN.

 ## 🛠 Languages Programming
 - C/C++